Noobler28/Sharkdle/Mobile Release/README.md

-# Sharkdle Android Release
+# Sharkdle Mobile Release

+### Currently, Sharkdle Mobile is available on Android only.
+An iOS release is planned for the future.

-### Download the latest Sharkdle Android APK below.
+## Download the latest Sharkdle Mobile App below.

 The app automatically checks for updates and will direct you here when a new version is available.